The Great Schism was in 1285

 • The phrase “from the Father through the Son” is acceptable to our Church as long as it is understood the Son does not have an eternal part in the procession or origin of the Holy Ghost.

-The most important thing here with regards to the Great Schism is the anathema against the filioque and its followers, not only including Beccus, but also all the clergy of the Church of Rome were anathematized.
+The most important thing here with regards to the Great Schism is the anathema against the filioque and its followers, not only including Beccus but also all the clergy of the Church of Rome.
 It is unknown when the Acts of this council were delivered to the other Patriarchates, but we know that it contains the true belief concerning the procession of the Holy Ghost, and this council’s Tome would be the first and form the foundation for the dogmatic belief of the Orthodox Church concerning the filioque.
 Previously, in 879, Pope John VIII was charged with enforcing the Council of the Holy Wisdom on those who added to the Creed, so the judgements were entrusted to him rather than being sent out from the Council itself.
 Blachernae behaves differently, however.
-It casts the judgement all the way from the top, including against the Pope who did not even have communion with the other Patriarchates.
+It casts the judgement all the way from the top, including against the Pope, who did not even have communion with the other Patriarchates.
 Thus it is my belief that the Church of Rome was actually cast out of the Church in 1285 at the Council of Blachernae.

 What does that mean for Roman Christians?